Great Phone Offers With All You Can Eat Data | Three.ie

 9.png

-Widgets: Widgets are great to have on your screen as they’re large, easy to read and dynamic information (such as weather or news) that you can view easily without opening an app.
-The most common widgets include the Google search or weather widgets out outlined in the image below.
-To add a widget, hold down on an empty area of the screen and you’ll see an option called Widgets.
-Different devices display this differently but you shouldn’t have any trouble finding the option – get in touch if you do.
+Widgets: Widgets are great to have on your screen because they are large, easy to read, and have dynamic information (such as weather or news) that you can view easily without opening an app.
+The most common widgets include the Google search bar or weather widgets outlined in the image below.
+To add a widget, hold down on an empty area of the screen and you will see an option called Widgets.
+Different devices display this differently, but you shouldn’t have any trouble finding the option – get in touch if you do!

 6. Set automatic app updates

-Now that you’ve customised your phone with the apps and widgets of your choice, our final recommendation for your new Android is to set up automatic app updates.
+Now that you have customised your phone with the apps and widgets of your choice, our final recommendation for your new Android is to set up automatic app updates.
 Apps release updates all the time, and each update either fixes bugs, solves compatibility issues or adds cool new features.
-To ensure you’re always using the most up-to-date version of an app, and to save time checking for updates manually, we’d advise to turn on automatic app updates.
+To ensure that you are always using the most up-to-date version of an app, and to save time checking for updates manually, we would advise you to turn on automatic app updates.

 To set this up, open the Play Store and press the menu button on your phone.
 Go to Settings > Auto-update Apps.
-You can choose to auto-update apps at any time, but if you’re on a limited data allowance you should choose ‘Auto-update apps over Wi-Fi only’.
+You can choose to auto-update apps at any time, but if you are on a limited data allowance, you should choose ‘Auto-update apps over Wi-Fi only’.

 If your plan has a data limit, check out Three’s All You Can Eat data plans.

-If you’re having any trouble setting up your Android device or have any queries, comment below.
+If you are having any trouble setting up your Android device or have any other queries, just leave a comment below!